 to discuss your idea or project, and I'll happily work out an estimate or quote.

 I offer quotes for most jobs, or estimates for more complex work, and these are based on how long I think the work will take.
 One day is equal to 7 hours work time.
-There is a 35p per mile charge for one return journey in my campervan to your location.
+There is an additional charge for fuel for one return journey in my campervan to your location.
 Any unusual costs specific to the job, like campsite pitch rent, equipment hire or the London LEZ charge will need to be added also.
 Please note that all paint, wear & tear on my equipment etc, and a coat of protective varnish on your finished mural, is included

 in the quoted price.

 at an agreed amount for most projects, for an agreed amount of work, so there are no surprises.

 There is a nominal charge for the initial planning and sketching stage, costed at £6 per hour.

 A deposit of 25% of the quoted price will be required to book your slot in my calendar.